BetterMuSeek

 Savarez S.A.
 500AJ Alliance Corum

-The Alliance trebles are made up of a hybrid monofilament that is known for being strong and having a wide range of tones.
-These high-tensile fibers sing with brilliance and clarity, taking the guitarist’s melody to new heights and letting them explore sounds that go beyond the everyday.
+The Alliance trebles are made of a hybrid monofilament known for being strong and having a wide range of tones.
+These high-tensile fibers sing with brilliance and clarity, taking the guitarist’s melody to new heights and letting them explore sounds beyond the everyday.

 The silver-plated and carefully wound Corum basses offer the perfect mix of warmth and projection.
 They are very flexible and can react to very light touches.
 Their dynamic range can carry both the whisper of a breeze and the roar of the sea.